-6 Symptoms of a Second Pregnancydearcrissy
+6 Symptoms Of A Second Pregnancydearcrissy

+When I talk about how I am feeling during my second pregnancy — and people respond to me by blurting, “All pregnancies are different!” — I can’t help but feel a twinge of angst.
 Misplaced angst, brought on by the fatigue of the third trimester, mixed with pregnancy hormones?
 Probably.
 In fact, I’m no doubt destined to take my role as someone who doles out this obvious chunk of pregnancy wisdom someday, too.

 Yes, all pregnancies are different, but knowing that doesn’t mean those differences are any less amazing, shocking, and just plain weird!